 Street Maintenance Program

-The 2017 Street Maintenance Program begins the week of Sept.
-11 and runs for up to one week.
+The 2018 Street Maintenance Program begins the week of Aug.
+27 and runs for up to one week.
 Various streets throughout the City will be repaired and improved during this time.
-View the map and schedule here.
-Street Maintenance Update (Friday, Sept.
-15) – The final work in the City’s Street Maintenance Program will be from 8 a.m.-noon this coming Monday, Sept.
-18, weather permitting.
-This work will be done on a portion of Village Club Drive in Golf Village.

 The City of Powell Engineering Department inspects sidewalks each year in order to protect the health, safety and well-being of the residents through the annual Sidewalk Program.
 It is the responsibility of abutting property owners to maintain sidewalks along their property.
 If the City identifies a sidewalk in need of repair, the abutting property owner will receive notification of the repairs needed and an estimated cost.
 Residents can choose to opt-in or opt-out of the City’s program.